gladimdim/gladimdimorg/clbcf4va3000108mqdqe0efmr.md

 # Loca Deserta: Sloboda 2 Release!

-We are glad to announce that our game Loca Deserta: Sloboda 2 is available on App Store!
+We are glad to announce that our game Loca Deserta: Sloboda 2 is available on the App Store and Google Play Store!

 Download it now at the App Store: [https://apps.apple.com/us/app/loca-deserta-sloboda-2/id1642505646](https://apps.apple.com/us/app/loca-deserta-sloboda-2/id1642505646)